-Trazodone for dogs helps to reduce anxiety in your four-legged best friend.
-It is a dog medication option when addressing your dog’s stress levels during fireworks, and other events.
+Trazodone for dogs is an antidepressant that is used to treat behavioral disorders.
+It helps to reduce anxiety in your four-legged best friend and is a dog medication option when addressing your dog’s stress levels during fireworks, and other events.
 There are many different drugs and calming supplements for dogs that your vet may consider, but Trazodone is one of the most common.
 This is a medication that can be given daily or only before a stressful event.
 This makes it great to use right before thunderstorms.

 Trazodone is a serotonin reuptake inhibitor (SSRI).
 This is commonly used to treat anxiety and depression or help with storm phobias.
 Trazodone works in the brain by keeping serotonin in the brain’s synaptic space for a longer time.
 Serotonin is responsible for your dog feeling good.
 This will help make your dog happier and stress-free.
 When your dog takes Trazodone, it will help keep the correct balance of serotonin in your dog’s brain.